afd/JavaTutorialQuestions/README.md

 # Programming 2: Ally's Tutorial Questions

-(You will see a number of TODOs in this README; these will disappear as the term progresses.)

 The best way to learn a programming language and the concepts that underlie the language's design is to do *lots* of programming.

 The aim of these tutorial questions is to give you the opportunity to write, inspect, debug and play with a bunch of reasonably small programs.
 There are quite a lot of questions, they form part of the examinable material for the course, and thus I strongly encourage you to attempt *all* of them.